Global Compression Commander: Plug-and-Play Inference Acceleration for High-Resolution Large Vision-Language Models: Analysis of Dynamic Cropping

-\textbf{Observation \ding{182}:} Global thumbnails and local crops serve complementary functions in HR-LVLMs with dynamic cropping: the former acts as a ``comprehensive visual extractor'' for holistic representations, while the latter serves as a ``detailed visual capturer'' for fine-grained representations. \textbf{(II) Information Richness in Different Crops.} We investigate visual representation variance across crops through qualitative and quantitative analysis.
+\textbf{Observation \ding{182}:} Global thumbnails and local crops serve complementary functions in HR-LVLMs with dynamic cropping: the former acts as a ``comprehensive visual extractor'' for holistic representations, while the latter serves as a ``detailed visual capturer'' for fine-grained representations.